+This collaborative behavior is best seen in \Cref{fig:simulations}.
+We also verify that the same compensatory behavior in the feature matrices appears in the minimal transformer trained on the classification task in \Cref{fig:collaboration}, indicating that our theory captures non-trivial structural aspects of the dynamics beyond the existence of stages.
+This comparison is qualitative: the two settings differ in loss, parameterization, and timescale, so we compare structural signatures rather than aligned numerical trajectories.

 To simplify \Cref{eq:cooperative}, we show that the initialization in \Cref{eq:initialization} ensures that \(V\) is close to its optimal value, \(V^\star\), which is defined in \Cref{lemma:optimality}.
-In fact, we can derive a precise statement about how far \(V\) is from \(V^\star\) based on how much weight \(s'\) puts on the directions that are orthogonal to \(s_1^\star\): \begin{restatable}{lemma}{fastslow} Let \(\Delta(t) = V(t) - V^\star(t)\) where
+In fact, we can derive a precise statement about how far \(V\) is from \(V^\star\) based on the weight \(s'\) puts on the direction of \(s_1^\star\): \begin{restatable}{lemma}{fastslow} Let \(\Delta(t) = V(t) - V^\star(t)\) where

 Assuming that \(\|s'(t) - s_1^\star\| \geq \delta\) for all \(t \in \sR\), there exist constants \(c_1(\delta), c_2\) such that

 \end{restatable}